MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timeline.md

 ## Minor updates

+[This section is prerelease documentation and is subject to change.]

+> [!IMPORTANT]
+>
+> - The 5-month update period is a production-ready preview feature and only applies to [Microsoft-localized environments](../compliance/apptest-countries-and-translations.md).
+> - Partner-localized environments have a 3-month update period that is expected to end in the first half of March 2025.
+> - Production-ready previews are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520).

 Minor updates are released every month in which there's no major update release, that is, every month except April and October.
 These updates contain application changes that are critical improvements to the service, including regulatory updates.
 Similar to major updates, minor updates are made generally available in the beginning of each calendar month.
 After a minor update is general available, new environments are created on the new minor version.
-The new minor version is made available as update to environments on the previous version around a week after general availability; the exact timing might differ per environment.
+The new minor version is made available as an update to environments on the previous version around a week after general availability; the exact timing might differ per environment.
 When a new minor version is made available as update on your environment, Microsoft schedules the update to take place around a week later; the exact timing might differ per environment.

 It isn't possible to skip versions; environments that aren't on the latest version when a new minor version becomes available have to update to every intermediate version before they can update to the latest version.
 It might take up to an hour for the next version to become as available as update on your environment upon completing an update to a version that isn't the latest generally available.